ptrvenckus/rsschool-cv/cv.md

 ## Work experience

-October 2000 I emigrated in Soain and worked as shop assistand and in the construction.
+October 2000 I emigrated in Spain and worked as a shop assistand and in the construction.

 From July 2007 I am living in Germany.
-October 2011 I started work in my present work placw, as a warehause assistant by Amazon.
+October 2011 I started work in my present work place as a warehause assistant by Amazon.

 ## My skills